The Ponatahi Christian School Prospectus

 What are the practical implications of the Special Character?

-We believe that the King James Bible (1769 Oxford rendering of the 1611 translation) is the most accurate translation of the Word of God in English today.
+4. Scriptures: We believe that the King James Version (1769 Oxford rendering of the 1611 translation) is the most accurate translation of the Word of God in English today.
 It is translated from the most accurate manuscripts (the “Textus Receptus” being 95% of the body of Greek New Testament evidence – there is little comparative controversy regarding the Old Testament), and is closest to the intended rendering of the original language (e.g.: the singular “thee” and “thou” and the plural “ye” and “you”, and the use of italics to indicate a word implied, but not actually in the original).
 The high percentage of single syllable words and poetic majesty of the text assists in learning and retention, even for children.
+For these reasons and good order in the classroom, all school work and associated Bible reading is from the KJV only.
+This does not suggest that we limit salvation to KJV readers only.
+All versions of the Bible, with their strengths and faults, do contain the basic gospel message and we hope that it is blessed far and wide.

-One of the reasons this school has been set up in the first place is to protect the children of the Proprietor church from negative outside influences and the effects of negative and worldly peer pressure.
-Thereby the school becomes an extension of the family homes.
+6. Peer pressure (All prospective parents must read this): The Special Character should be most evident from positive core values as seen on the final page, and not from a list of rules.
+However, one of the reasons this school has been established is to protect families from unwanted, secular peer pressure prevalent elsewhere.
+Thereby the school becomes an extension of the family home.
 God calls us to be a separate people (2 Cor 6:17) and to not have our mind-set conformed to this world (Rom 12:2).
-Drama at the movies or on television, popular music, and a lot of Internet “YouTube” content, etc., has no regard for the law of God, can be very attractive to young hearts, and powerfully takes control of the mind-set.
-We are aware that through these media the name of the Saviour is regularly used as a swear word, and coveteousness, violence, sexual lust, and disrespect for authority, etc., are commonplace.
+Drama at the movies or on television, popular music, and a lot of Internet “YouTube” content, etc., has no regard for the law of God, can be very attractive to young hearts, and powerfully takes control of their worldview (mind-set).
+We are aware that through these media the name of God is taken in vain, the name of the Saviour is regularly used as a swear word, and coveteousness, violence, sexual lust, and disrespect for authority, etc., are commonplace.
 While it is the work of the Spirit to convict of sin, it is the work of the devil to desensitise us to the horror of sin, and to “normalise” sin, while putting all manner of holiness in a negative light.
 The same concerns about peer pressure apply to professional sports, rock music, including “Christian rock” and “contemporary Christian music” which the Board of Proprietors regards as one of the most damaging influences of the youth in conservative churches today due to its powerful and addictive nature, and the cry of “legalism” being used to silence church leaders.
+Therefore movies, television, professional sport, and rock music are not be discussed at school in a manner to make it appear attractive to a young audience.
 We don’t regard our children as more holy, and at times, they may even be more hungry for the wrong conversation and trigger it, highlighting the importance to all parents and students to avoid the unwanted peer pressure at school.

 It is important that all parents and students respect these points 1) to 7) in all school operations.
 The Board of Proprietors view this world as a spiritual battleground, with our adversary the devil transforming himself into everything from an “angel of light” to a “roaring lion,…, seeking whom he may devour,” to whom we are called upon to resist steadfastly (1 Peter 5:8,9).
 The battleground is especially for the youth of the church and is prevalent in a Christian school as much as any place on this planet.
-The Proprietors are very nervous about the Special Character and will be prepared to change the long term enrolment policy if that’s what is required to preserve it.
+The Proprietors are very serious about the Special Character and will be prepared to change the long term enrolment policy if that’s what is required to preserve it.
 There are many former conservative Christian Schools in the western world, including Australia and New Zealand, that are now little more than “designer state schools”.
+Very good schools no doubt, but not what they were originally established for.
 Let us pray that we will never lose sight of why this school was established, namely to uphold the values and doctrines of the Christian Religion as delivered by the Lord Jesus to the New Testament Church, and who has prayed to his Father: “I pray not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil” John 17:15.
 May God help us!